Quasa International GmbH will conduct crypto-crowdfunding of the AIO on the Kickico website. The fundraising start date is May 16!

 If we talk about the fundraising process itself, then there are significant differences.
 During the ICO, the project issues a certain number of tokens at a fixed price and attracts funds from investors through their sale.
 No need for a dedicated ICO platform.
 Your site is enough.
 Hence, there are many scams and problems.

-In the case of AIO, the value of the token rises as interest in the project increases.
 To conduct an AIO, you need a specialized platform that will act as an intermediary between the startup and the investor and regulate the fundraising process.

 About choosing a platform for crowdfunding